-That demand has become the reason why the establishment of boarding houses has proliferated across strategic areas.
+That demand has become why the establishment of boarding houses has proliferated across strategic areas.
 This includes locations close to schools and universities, large construction sites, public transport hubs, and high-density commercial districts of the city.

 Owners of properties whose location is close to the areas described above can strongly consider a dormitory business to be a profitable and sustainable model to adopt.
-Catering to clients who prefer the low-cost, low-maintenance property with basic amenities, a boarding house business doesn’t need investment as huge as a rental apartment property.
+Catering to clients who prefer low-cost, low-maintenance property with basic amenities, a boarding house business doesn’t need investment as huge as a rental apartment property.

 Why a boarding house business is a great investment